-Trump’s military parade delayed until at least 2019

-Col. Rob Manning, a Pentagon spokesman, said Thursday that the military and the White House “have now agreed to explore opportunities in 2019.”
+Trump nixes $92M military parade, blames DC for high cost

-The announcement came several hours after The Associated Press reported that the parade would cost about $92 million, according to U.S. officials citing preliminary estimates more than three times the price first suggested by the White House.
+WASHINGTON (AP) — President Donald Trump said Friday he had canceled plans for a Veterans Day military parade, citing the “ridiculously high” price tag — a day after U.S. officials said the November event could cost $92 million, more than three times the price first suggested by the White House.

-According to the officials, roughly $50 million would cover Pentagon costs for aircraft, equipment, personnel and other support for the November parade in Washington.
+Trump on Twitter accused local Washington, D.C., politicians of price-gouging.
+But preliminary estimates from the Pentagon showed that roughly $50 million would cover military aircraft, equipment, personnel and other support.
 The remainder would be borne by other agencies and largely involve security costs.

-The officials spoke on condition of anonymity to discuss early planning estimates that have not yet been finalized or released publicly.
+D.C.
+Mayor Muriel Bowser shot back on Twitter Friday that she was the one who “finally got thru to the reality star in the White House with the realities ($21.6M) of parades/events/demonstrations in Trump America (sad).”

+The Defense Department had announced Thursday there would be no parade in 2018.
+Trump tweeted that perhaps something could be scheduled next year when the price “comes WAY DOWN.”
+He did not explain how the costs would be reduced.

 Most Read Nation & World Stories